Shrub74/ProjectGlorious/Skills.md

 - Skills are represented by inventory items as well
 - Using a non-combat skill key will open a relevant context menu for that skill.
 Holding a certain key will open a relevant context menu for a combat skill, as well.

+10/8/15:
+- Some skills have cooldown based on their combat/puzzle effectiveness
+- Some skills can have items that affect them, like extra spells

 # List #

 ### Magical Skills ###